domamaric/fancontrol/README.md

 ## Getting Started

-To set up and start using the Fan Control Driver and Control Center on your system follow these installation and usage instructions.
+So far the only way of controlling fan is to utilize driver component and change values manually.
+To set up and start using the Fan Control Driver on your system follow these installation and usage instructions.

-Clone this GitHub repo and position yourself accordingly.
+Clone this GitHub repo and position working directory accordingly.
 ```
 git clone https://github.com/domamaric/fancontrol.git && cd fancontrol
 ```

-Compile C code and run it using sudo privileges It is strongly recommended to put `--help` flag in order to know program functionalities.
+Compile C code and run it using sudo privileges.
+It is strongly recommended to put `--help` flag in order to know program functionalities.

 ```
 gcc fanctl.c -o fanctl